gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

   {{<figure src="corner-case-expanded.svg" width="350px" caption="fig. 33: Corner case 1 expanded">}}
 </div>

 Nope!
-Fortunately there are only 4 corners, so we can simply hardcode a coverage check for each corner and we're done!
+Fortunately, there are only 4 corners, so we can simply hardcode a coverage check for each corner and we're done!

 ### 6.4.
 Pseudocode: Line Intersection